Fst0016/507_Project/507_project/README.md

 - Created a basic PicoRV32 integration wrapper
 - Ran a basic PicoRV32 + PCPI vector unit integration simulation
 - Created a processor-level custom instruction execution test
-- Verified that PicoRV32 can execute a custom VADD8 instruction through PCPI
+- Verified that PicoRV32 can execute VADD8 through PCPI
-- Confirmed the expected VADD8 result: `0x06080A0C`
+- Expanded processor-level verification to test VADD8, VSUB8, VAND, and VOR
+- Confirmed that all four custom instruction execution tests passed

 Still needs to be completed:

 - Add more comments and clean up the Verilog files
-- Add more custom instruction execution tests for VSUB8, VAND, and VOR
 - Run synthesis / layout using SiliconCompiler and SkyWater 130nm flow
 - Collect area, timing, and performance results
 - Write the final report
 ---

 ## Folder Structure